cms-hh/inference_tools/docs/content/tasks/eft.md

 **Datacards**

-The datacards for the various EFT benchmarks should be prepared according to the central [EFT documentation](https://gitlab.cern.ch/hh/eft-benchmarks).
+The datacards for the various EFT benchmarks should be prepared according to the central [naming and datacard conventions](https://gitlab.cern.ch/hh/naming-conventions#hh-signals-for-eft-results) as well as the [EFT documentation](https://gitlab.cern.ch/hh/eft-benchmarks).
 In particular, please make sure that

-- your ggF signal is normalized to a hypothetical cross section of 1 *pb* (❗️) times the **branching ratio of your channel**, and
+- your ggF signal is normalized to a hypothetical cross section of 1 **pb** (❗️) times the **branching ratio of your channel**, and
 - that VBF processes (`qqHH_*`) are dropped except for the SM VBF signal, which should be marked as background by attributing a positive process id to it.

 Names of EFT benchmark datacard files should have the format

 ```